A Guide to Contracting in Germany for a UK Company

 The UK company does not have any German business compliance obligations.
-The contractor will have to follow some registration steps to make sure they meet German self-employment criteria, as well as meeting tax withholding rules.
+The contractor will have to follow some registration steps to make sure they meet German self-employment criteria, as well as meet tax withholding rules.

 Non-residents: permit option

 In the case of non-residents, you will need a work permit with a valid sponsor if you are not an EU-national.
-EU-nationals will still need to secure a residency permit within 90 days of arrival.
+EU nationals will still need to secure a residency permit within 90 days of arrival.

 Impact of Brexit

-Brexit removed the UK from the EU, but that won’t have any impact on remote, cross border contracting.
+Brexit removed the UK from the EU, but that won’t have any impact on remote, cross-border contracting.
 The only issue could be if the German contractor needed to move to the UK at some point, which would require a work permit.